CallumC28/Phishing-Email-Detector-In-Progress/README.md

 - Live GUI logs and classification reports after training
 - Standalone desktop interface built with Tkinter
-- Automatic GPU detection and acceleration when available **(Only Nvidia GPUs)** **- Screenshot works but is not accurate at determining phishing or legitimate so avoid for now**
+- Automatic GPU detection and acceleration when available **(Only Nvidia GPUs)**
+- **Screenshot works but is not accurate at determining phishing or legitimate so avoid for now**

 ---